omololevy/TreNews/README.md

 * Therefore, you can make a [pull request](https://github.com/omololevy/TreNews/pulls) to this repo improve it or adjust functionalities.

 ## Support and contact details
-Contact me @omololevy@gmail.com
+Contact me omololevy@gmail.com
 ### License
-The project is under [MIT license](https://github.com/omololevy/TreNews/blob/master/LICENSE) Copyright &copy; 2021.All rigths reserved
+The project is under [MIT LICENSE](https://github.com/omololevy/TreNews/blob/master/LICENSE) Copyright &copy; 2021.All rights reserved